50bvd/stress_test/README.md

 `./stress_test.sh`

-_NOTE: What made me create this script was the deployment of a Zabbix server, I had to stress my VM's to see if my triggers worked._
+_NOTE: What made me create this script was the deployment of a Zabbix server, I had to stress my Linux VM's to see if my triggers worked._